-Focuses on strategies for becoming an effective teacher.
+Credits: 1 Focuses on strategies for becoming an effective teacher.
 Topics include course goals and objectives, the first day, planning a lesson, higher levels of thought, test design and grading, assessment, and teaching and learning styles.

-Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
+Credits: 3 Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
 This course includes a minimum of five compositions that stress analytical, evaluative, and persuasive/argumentative writing.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-CO1

-Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or persuasive papers that incorporate research.~~This course is one of the Statewide Guaranteed Transfer courses.
+Credits: 3 Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or persuasive papers that incorporate research.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-CO2

 Develops skills one can apply to a variety of technical documents.
 Focuses on principles for organizing, writing, and revising clear, readable documents for industry, business, and government.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.

-This is a Quality Matters certified course.
-Introduces students to a multidisciplinary approach to world mythology.
+Credits: 3 Introduces students to a multidisciplinary approach to world mythology.
 Common themes are illustrated and connected to religion, philosophy, art, literature, music, and contemporary culture.
 In addition, students will study various ways of interpreting myth. .~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH2

 Examines the elements necessary for the successful formation of a new small business.
 It is also designed to enhance the skills of those already involved in the operation of a small business.
 The course includes the development of a complete small business plan.